aesirinteractive/Tentacle/Source/Tentacle/README.md

 // Resolve the Object via its type TObjectPtr<USimpleService> ResolvedService = DiContainer.Resolve().TryResolveTypeInstance<USimpleUService>();
 check(ResolvedService == Service);

+// Or call a function with its arguments populated from the container DiContainer.Inject().AsyncIntoFunctionByType(*ExampleComponent, &UExampleComponent::InjectDependencies);
 ```

 You can find more examples in the [Examples Folder](../TentacleTests/Private/Examples).